Everyone The Weeknd's Hung Out With Since Selena Gomez Split

 The Weeknd's had a busy weekend!

 Less than two weeks after E!
-News reported that the "Star Boy" singer had split with girlfriendSelena Gomez, The Weeknd has been spotted hanging with a plethora of famous faces including Robert Pattinson, Leonardo DiCaprio, as well as a bevy of beauties like Justin Bieber's rumored ex-flame from 2014, Yovanna Ventura, and "Blurred Lines" star Emily Ratajkowski, whom he arrived in the same white Bentley for Leonardo Dicaprio's celeb-studded birthday party on Saturday night.
+News reported that the "Star Boy" singer had split with girlfriendSelena Gomez, the newly single singer has been chilling with a plethora of famous faces including Robert Pattinson and Leonardo DiCaprio, as well as a bevy of beauties like Justin Bieber's rumored ex-flame from 2014, Yovanna Ventura.
+That's right, he's been partying with JB's ex and we don't mean Selena.

-On Friday, the singer, whose real name is Abel Tesfaye, hung out with the Bieb's rumored former lady, a 21-year-old model from Miami.
+On Friday, the 27-year-old singer, whose real name is Abel Tesfaye, hung out with the Bieb's one-time love interest a 21-year-old model from Miami.
 The Weeknd and Yovanna were spotted leaving Hyde nightclub in Los Angeles together.
 The pair were photographed in the backseat of the "Star Boy" singer's car, as Yovanna's friend Ashley sat in the front seat.

 According to US Weekly, The Weeknd and Yovanna also hung out Thursday night at French Montana's birthday bash.
+The outlet said the two held hands while out on the town.

+Additionally, the singer hung out with "Blurred Lines" star Emily Ratajkowski on Saturday night.
+Emily and The Weeknd arrived in a white Bentley for Leonardo's celeb-studded birthday party last night.
+A source tells E!
+News they were also with Pattinson, whom Abel was photographed entering the swanky soiree with, and others.

 Over Halloween weekend, Abel danced with an unidentified woman at the 21 Savage x Metro Boomin x Offset collab project Without Warning party in Toronto.
 The whole scene was caught on camera by TMZ.